If you came here by accident and want to go back to comparing betting sites in Australia then click here.

 “They're not safe, obviously.
 They've got a long way to go, but I think they're well on their way to doing it.”

 There have been reports of Chelsea targeting Bruno Guimaraes of Newcastle.
-Do you think its possible that a deal can be made there and how good a signing would it be for the Blues?
+Do you think it’s possible that a deal can be made there and how good a signing would it be for the Blues?

 “I think he'd be a massive signing for anyone.
 He's a fantastic player.
 He’d be a huge loss for Newcastle if that were to happen.